 And don’t forget about traditional advertising methods like print ads, radio spots, and TV commercials; these can also be highly effective in reaching your target audience and generating excitement for your Black Friday and Cyber Monday deals.

-No matter what mix of marketing channels you choose to use, the important thing is to get the word out about your business and let people know what great deals they can expect from your Shopify business.
+No matter what mix of marketing channels you choose to use during Black Friday sales (and beyond), the important thing is to get the word out about your business and let people know what great deals they can expect from your Shopify business.

 Your goal for the holiday season should be to increase the average order value (AOV).
 AOV is a key metric that can have a big impact on your business’s bottom line, and there are a number of ways to go about increasing it.